 Why are you laughing there, Sunshine?

-Why is this amuse you so much?
+Why does this amuse you so much?

 When he called up and compared you to Einstein because you didn't know how to dress, I was like, please go up here and tell him this.

-Yeah, I'm gonna start a new company.
+Yeah, I'm going to start a new company.

-I'm gonna start a new company.
+I'm going to start a new company.

-It's I'm not looking like Oinstein.
+I'm not looking like Einstein.

 I'm not.

-You and Lauren look terrific, and and I I've even said to you, you don't have to get dressed up for radio, but you guys I don't get dressed up for radio, I get dressed up for the people that come into radio.
+And I've even said to you, you don't have to get dressed up for radio, but you guys.

-Okay, so okay, you dress very nicely.
+Okay, so, okay, you dress very nicely.

-He's g except he's got the plaid top thing going on.
+Ethan's more like me, except he's got the plaid top thing going on.

-Jason's got more swag than anybody else on the team.
+Jason's got more swag than anybody else.

 That would be great.

-But my hair like yours with a blonde mohawk.
+Now that's my hair like yours with a blonde mohawk.

-Oh my god, please get a blonde mohawk, Sean.
+Please get a blonde mohawk, Sean.

-Oh yeah, that'll be the talk of the media.
+Oh, yeah, that'll be the talk of the media.

-Hannity's really only beef at this time.
+Hannity's really boosted this time.

 Yeah, I think so.